TanSatamalee/Overwatch/README.md

 `get_leaderboard()`

 Gets a list of all top 500 players with their battlenet ids.
+(NOTE THAT THIS OPENS A CHROME BROWSER AND GOING TO MASTEROVERWATCH)
 Arguments: none
 Return: array of 500 strings of username and battlenet ids of the current top 500 players ** STILL NEED TO DEBUG UNCONVENTIONAL NAMES **